 Chambers & Partners 2011 - Band 1

 Teertha Gupta represents a recent excellent hire for the set.
 Noted for his encyclopaedic knowledge of the law and his interest in abduction and forced marriage, he is "an enthusiastic and thoroughly committed lawyer who gives it his all every time.

-Teertha Gupta was voted as ‘Family Junior Barrister of the Year’ at the Chambers and Partners Bar Awards in September 2008.
+Teertha Gupta was voted as ‘Family Junior Barrister of the Year’ Chambers & Partners Bar Awards 2008.

 Teertha Gupta is, like Setright, mightily impressing peers and clients with his expert understanding of international child abduction, forced marriages and matters relating to stranded spouses.
 Widely regarded as ‘one of the leading juniors,’ he has ‘courage and tenacity when faced with the toughest challenges’.

 The Legal 500 2009

 Described as ‘the cat’s whiskers’ by opposing counsel for his combination of ‘sophisticated legal knowledge, good cross examination and effective case presentation’, Gupta spends much of his time on cross border disputes regarding children.
 In addition he has established himself as one of only a tiny handful of experts in the niche area of international forced marriages.

 Gupta’s practice is heavily built on this topic and also child abduction cases.
 Clients find him ‘professional and expeditious’ singling him out as a ‘barrister who is going places’.

 Chambers & Partners 2007

 Gupta is a great favourite of the Home Office-Foreign Office’s Forced Marriage Unit and is known for both his accessibility and his ‘unflinching devotion to the cause’.